Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 Base64 body is used to set binary data as the request body.

 Base64 body starts with `base64,` and end with `;`.
 MIME's Base64 encoding is supported (newlines and white spaces may be present anywhere but are to be ignored on decoding), and `=` padding characters might be added.

+{% raw %}
 ```hurl
 POST https://example.org
 # Some random comments before body